nunonene/Inference-of-fitness-effects-from-time-resolved-genome-sequence-data/README.md

   --maxNsim   [int]     Number of simulations to be used (if absent = Nsim)

-  --T         [int]     Length of evlutionary trajectories, i.e. number of generations.
+  --T         [int]     Length of evolutionary trajectories, i.e. number of generations.

   --nTs       [int]     Number of sampling instances to be used